-Although I currently write much more prose than I do poetry, I anticipate all the wonderful events coming this academic year, and am sure that I will be able to meet many vibrant Oxford poets.
+Although I currently write much more prose than I do poetry, I anticipate all the wonderful events coming this academic year!

 As secretary and social media manager, I will be making sure that everyone is updated as to OUPS' events and opportunities, and look forward to contacting you all in our weekly mail-out.

 Feel free to contact me via email if you have any questions (email@example.com)!